Valsorim98/Internship/Diary/README.md

 * Combined read_temperature and read_humidity functions in one function - read_sensor_parameters and created functions create_gui and read_config.

 * Refactoring, added imports and functions for disabling and enabling all the buttons and renamed gui_config.py to main.py.

+> # April 31:

+* Added a function in a new thread to create a progess bar, when configuration is done to destroy the progress bar and its thread.

+* Updated the config file and the keys of the read lines from the config file in main function.

+* Refactored progress_bar function, removed the thread and combined the progress_bar function with the identify functions.

+> # June 1:

+* Created a dict with the configured device and pass it as argument to show_pop_up function.

+* Added voltage, coils_status and room_temp_humidity to global.